In SQL Server databases, changes to the data in iBase entity and link records can be recorded.

 To enable and set up audit history, in the iBase Designer Database Properties, turn on Audit History.
 An Audit History action is added to the audit log to record when, and who, enabled this feature.

-- In iBase Designer, select Data Auditing. and turn on or off
+- In iBase Designer, select System Commands Access Control>Reason For Action and turn on or off Data Auditing.

 - In iBase Designer in the System Commands Access Control dialog, display the Access Denied page and turn on or off the View History check box.

-You can also configure audit history to disable the Guest account and replace it with an existing SQL Server login for audit history logging.
-For further details, see Configuring Audit History.
+You can also configure audit history to disable the guest account and replace it with an existing SQL Server login for audit history logging.
+For further details, see Changing account used to log audit history.

 Maintaining auditing stored procedures